boldsuck/haveno-docs/docs/haveno-ui/tor_advanced.md

 ```

 ??? info "HiddenService options"
-    Not needed for Haveno desktop daemon.
-Useful for seednodes or own monerod.<br>
+    Not needed for Haveno-desktop daemon.
+Useful for seednodes or your own monerod.<br>
     ```
     # HiddenService options are per onion service:
     ##